hubowen7/hyperspectral-image-classification-system/README.md

 # Hyperspectral-Image-Classification-System

-'This' repository is a system based on Pytorch, sklearn and PyQt5
+`This` repository is a system based on Pytorch, sklearn and PyQt5

 Some of our code references the projects:
 [DBDA]（https://github.com/lironui/Double-Branch-Dual-Attention-Mechanism-Network#network）